 Why this might not seem so easy

 Agnès Varda may bear the intimidating title of ‘grandmother of the French New Wave’, and be lauded as a pioneering member of the Left Bank, but her work is surprisingly accessible.
-She’s an endlessly curious filmmaker whose interest in the margins of society and female subjectivity, together with her vocational background in photography, has resulted in a playful and fiercely political body of work.
+She was an endlessly curious filmmaker whose interest in the margins of society and female subjectivity, together with her vocational background in photography, resulted in a playful and fiercely political body of work.

 Agnès Varda (right) with Corinne Marchand on the set of Cléo from 5 to 7 (1962)

 She coined her own term for the kind of cinema she makes, cinécriture, to illustrate her unique storytelling techniques.
 Unlike many of her peers, Varda wasn’t a film buff when she started out.
 Instead, she looked to her imagination, taking inspiration from literature, music, art, single images, real life, cats and heart-shaped potatoes.
 On the subjects she captures she said: “I love filming real people; I love to connect with the kind of people we don’t know so well.”